ElvisWang2010/WROFE-2025/README.md

 The car relies on various sensors to understand its surroundings and interact safely with the environment.
 Sense management refers to how these inputs are coordinated, processed, and used for decision-making.
 Instead of treating each sensor independently, we designed a system that combines all data into a single model of the world.

 At the heart of sense management is the idea of prioritization.
 Different sensors have different strengths, some are better at detecting precise distances, while others at identifying shapes or movement.
-By assigning specific roles to each sensor and merging their data, the robot maintains a reliable awareness of its environment, even as conditions change.
+By assigning specific roles to each sensor and merging their data, the car maintains a reliable awareness of its environment, even as conditions change.

 ## Lidar